These bread and butter pickles are surprisingly easy to make and are a delicious blend of sweet and salty flavors that are sure to be a hit.

 - 4 c. sugar

-- Thinly slice the cucumbers.
+Thinly slice the cucumbers.
 Place in a large pot.
-Add the onions and 2 Tbsp salt and toss to combine.
+Add the onions and 2 tablespoon salt and toss to combine.
 Let stand for 3 hrs.